-Shellfisher Preserve is the site of the former Shelter Island Oyster Company shellfish farming facility, owned by John & Anna Plock and John Plock, Jr., located in Southold, New York.
-The Trust began working with the Plock family in 1992 to create a limited development plan that ultimately protected 14 of the property's 22 acres, including the unique mariculture facilities of the Shelter Island Oyster Company.
+Owned by John and Anna Plock and John Plock, Jr., Trust staff worked with the Plock family to create a limited development plan for their 21.8-acre property on Southold Bay.
+The property, with several lagoons, a Quonset hut, an underground shellfish bunker, and other structures used for the operation of a mariculture facility, had fallen into disrepair after the family ceased operations in the late 1970s.
+The Trust worked with the family to create a plan that ultimately protected 14 of the property's nearly 22 acres, including the unique mariculture facilities of the Shelter Island Oyster Company.
 In January 1996, the Plock family donated those 14 acres and their unique facilities to the Peconic Land Trust.
-Since acquisition of the property, the Trust has been working with the Cornell Cooperative Extension Marine Program to manage the facility.
-Recently, the Trust and its partners began work to restore the old aquaculture buildings to their original function.
-Much of this work has been funded through grants from the NationalGrid (formerly KeySpan) Foundation and the United States Department of Agriculture.
+Since acquiring the property, the Trust has worked in partnership with the Cornell Cooperative Extension Marine Program to manage the facility.
+Today, Shellfisher Preserve is a model operational mariculture facility, after work to restore the old aquaculture buildings was completed.
+Much of the renovations were funded through grants from the NationalGrid (formerly KeySpan) Foundation and the United States Department of Agriculture.
 The aquaculture facilities at Shellfisher Preserve are unique and have a historical significance to the shellfish aquaculture industry due to their innovative design.

 Alec Hirschfeld's documentary -- Out Here in the Fields -- presents three stories of conservation, including a look at the protection of Shellfisher Preserve.
-The portion of the documentary on the Shellfisher Preserve is available for viewing above!
-The full dvd is for sale on our website .
+Watch it now on Vimeo!
+Call us at 631.283.3195 for more information or to purchase the DVD.
 The conservation of Quail Hill Farm in Amagansett and the Babinski farm fields in Wainscott are also profiled in Out Here in the Fields.

 Alternatively, the website HungryNation.tv series Working Class Foodies has an episode featuring Karen Rivara of the Noank Aquaculture Cooperative (the current lessee of the facility -- for more on the restoration and the work Noank is doing at the site, click here).
 Karen gives host Rebecca Lando a tour and tasting of the oysters at Shellfisher.
 A wonderful peek into the operation and the preserve.